 The Department of Geological Sciences offers a comprehensive program of courses coupled with appropriate thesis projects leading to the Master of Science in Geology.
 Within geology, students specialize in any of a number of sub-disciplines including engineering geology, environmental geochemistry, geology, hydrogeology, marine geology, mineralogy and petrology, paleontology, petroleum geology, sedimentology, stratigraphy, structural and field geology, and volcanology.
 In addition, a formal emphasis in geophysics is available.
 Students may include in their studies courses offered by other departments at CSULB, or courses at California State University Northridge and California State University Los Angeles; CSULB participates with both universities in a joint Master’s program.

 The emphasis in geophysics is available for students wishing to specialize in the application of geophysical principles to the solution of problems in engineering geology, geohydrology, structural geology, tectonics, petroleum geology, and mineral exploration.
-Students following this Emphasis are expected to have completed the equivalent of course work required for the B.S. in Earth Science, Geophysics emphasis, and additionally to complete M.S. requirements with a program of geophysical course work approved in advance by both the graduate advisor and a geophysics advisor.
+Students are expected to have completed the equivalent of course work required for the B.S. in Earth Science, Geophysics emphasis, and additionally to complete M.S. requirements with a program of geophysical course work approved in advance by both the graduate advisor and a geophysics advisor.
 Appropriate B.S. programs which provide training suitable for completion of the M.S. in Geology, Geophysics Emphasis, include Civil and Electrical Engineering, Physics, Mathematics, and Geology in addition to Geophysics, although some deficiencies will exist in these alternate programs.
-Students should confer with the graduate advisor about this program.
+Confer with the graduate advisor about this program.

 The basic requirement for admission to the graduate program is possession of a bachelor’s degree or equivalent in geology or earth sciences comparable to degrees offered at CSULB.
 The student normally will be expected to have completed as an undergraduate acceptable work in certain basic lower division and upper division subjects.
 Lower division subjects include calculus, calculus-based physics, chemistry, biology, computer programming and statistics.
 Upper division subjects depend on the degree emphasis and sub-discipline to be followed by the student, and generally include (but may not be limited to) courses required by the corresponding undergraduate emphases.
 Students who are missing some of this course work may be admitted to the program but will be expected to remove deficiencies or present acceptable alternatives.